I ended up going down the rabbit hole re-implementing

 Chekhov famously said: “If in the first act you have hung a pistol on the wall, then in the following one it should be fired.
 Otherwise, don’t put it there”.
 Here are seven loaded AVX2 guns, and let me assure you they are about to fire in the next act.
 We’re obviously not going to explain all 1,000+ intrinsics mentioned before, if only not to piss off Anton Chekhov.
 We will thoroughly explain the ones needed to get this party going.

 Here’s the list of what we’re going to go over:

 I understand that for first time readers, this list looks like I’m just name-dropping lots of fancy code names to make myself sound smart, but the unfortunate reality is that we kind of need to know all of these, and here is why: On the right column I’ve provided the actual C# Intrinsic function we will be calling in our code and linked to their docs.
-But here’s a funny thing: There is no “usable” documentation on Microsoft’s own docs regarding these intrinsics.
+But here’s a funny thing: There is no “usable” documentation on Microsoft’s own docs regarding most of these intrinsics.
 All they do is simply point back to the Intel name, which I’ve also provided in the middle column, with links to the real documentation, the sort that actually explains what the instruction does.
 Finally, since we’re practically writing assembly code anyways, and I can guarantee we’ll end up inspecting JIT’d code, I provided the x64 assembly opcodes for our instructions as well.4 Now, What does each of these do?
-Let’s find out…
+Let’s find out…u

 As luck would have it, I was blessed with the ultimate power of wielding SVG animations, so most of these instructions will be accompanied by an animation visually explaining them.